In this article

 How is it Calculated?

-This free-float method is an alternative of market-capitalisation method, where instead of a company’s outstanding shares, the number of shares available for sale under it is used to calculate the index.
+This free-float method is an alternative of the market-capitalisation method, where instead of a company’s outstanding shares, the number of shares available for sale under it is used to calculate the index.
 This method, thus, does not integrate restricted stocks (ones held by company insiders) which are not for sale.

 According to this free-float capitalisation method, the index level always demonstrates free-float value of the 30 listed companies under Sensex, relative to a base period.